meldeleon/elixir_notes/functional_programming_with_elixir_notes.md

     (stdlib 5.2) erl_eval.erl:498: :erl_eval.expr/6
     iex:33: (file)
 ```
-- immutability helps in scalability -- since our data is immutable it can be copied across many different processes, and we don't have to worry about other processes trying to mutate our data.
+- Immutability helps in scalability -- since our data is immutable it can be copied across many different processes, and we don't have to worry about other processes trying to mutate our data.

 ## Actor Model